 I must confess, I love jewelry.
-While walking past window displays and open markets, I’m like a magpie attracted to anything colorful, glittery, or shimmering.
-I can’t help but stop and look.
-I might try and hide my addiction behind some perfectly reasonable explanation, like the fact that earrings and bracelets make great souvenirs since they’re small and easy to pack.
-But let’s be honest here, I’m just using that as an excuse.
+While walking past window displays and open markets, I’m like a magpie attracted to anything colorful, glittery, or shimmering — I can’t help but stop and look.
+Sure, earrings and bracelets make great souvenirs since they’re small and easy to pack.
+But let’s be honest here, I’m just using that as an excuse for a pretty purchase.

 Also called Tahitian pearls, black pearls are produced by black-lipped oysters, which thrive in waters surrounding the French Polynesian islands, Including Bora Bora.
 Seeking to demystify the Tahitian black pearl, I spent some time with pearl expert Dominique Li-Oi Petra at The Black Pearl Lounge at Four Seasons Resort Bora Bora.
 Here’s an excerpt from our conversation.